hpcaitech/ColossalAI/docs/source/en/features/1D_tensor_parallel.md

 ```
 Then Colossal-AI will automatically apply 1D parallelism to all the layers from `colossalai.nn`.

-Let's define a model that consists of a two-layer multi-layer perceptron (MLP) as below.
+Let's define a model that consists of a two-layer multi-layer perception (MLP) as below.
 ```python
 import colossalai
 import colossalai.nn as col_nn